-Bulgaria has changed swiftly since casting off the yoke off communism, though in the villages and even in Sofia you may find a horse or donkey on the road.
+Bulgaria has changed swiftly since casting off the yoke off communism, though in the villages and even in Sofia you may find a horse and cart on the road.

 Bulgaria has a temperate climate, with cold damp winters and hot dry summers.
-Spring (particularly April to mid-June) is an excellent time to visit.
-The days are lengthening, the weather is good, and the waves of summer visitors are yet to arrive.
+April to mid-June is an excellent time to visit; the days are long, the weather is good, and the waves of summer visitors are yet to arrive.

-Summer (mid-June to early September) is the peak season for tourism though temperatures can be very high unless you visit the mountains.
-The beaches on the Black Sea coast are very popular and can get very crowded.
+Summer (mid-June to early September) is the peak tourist season and unless you visit the mountains, the temperatures can be very high.
+The Black Sea beaches are popular but can get very crowded.

 September is perhaps one of the best months to see Bulgaria.
 The autumn is glorious and the tourist hordes have returned home.
 The ski season begins in mid-December and can last until April, Bansko being the winter resort with the longest season due to its higher altitude.

 History of Bulgaria